-Easy paleo mayo you can make in just 3 minutes and with only 5 ingredients!
-You can use an immersion blender or a traditional blender for this recipe and when you’re finished you can add it to sandwiches, make a healthy ranch or stir up chicken salad.
+This easy paleo mayo is made with just 5 ingredients!
+You can use an immersion blender or a traditional blender to quickly blend them, and when you're finished you can add it to sandwiches, make a healthy ranch or stir up chicken salad.
 This homemade mayo is best with avocado oil or light tasting olive oil and is something we make weekly.

 I've been making my own homemade paleo mayo since high school.
 My friend's mom would make it all the time and she taught me how to make the blender version in just a few minutes.
 If you make a large batch on Sundays you'll have paleo mayo for recipes and sandwiches throughout the week.